What is Musangwe?

 Rules of Musangwe

 At first glance it is hard to imagine rules for such a fighting style.
 A style that offers no form of safety equipment doesn’t seem like it would instill rules.

 However this assumption is actually wrong as Musangwe offers 3 different rules.
 These rules are implemented in order to attempt to prevent injury.
 Obviously this is hard due to the aforementioned lack of safety equipment but these rules do somewhat assist.

 The three rules dictate situations where the fight ends and a winner is established.
 It is clear that these rules were put in place not as a means of safety but as a way to determine a winner in fights.

 The first rule is that when blood is shed the fight is over.
 This is a good rule in terms of safety and most know, a fight with just bare knuckles is a recipe for blood.
 Bloody knuckles, bloody faces and everywhere else the blood hits when it is spilled.

-The next rule is that the fight is over once a knockout occurs.
+The second rule is that the fight is over once a knockout occurs.
 This is also an important rule for safety.
 If a fight was allowed to continue when a person has been knocked out it could lead to serious injury or even death.

-The final rule of the fight is that the fight ends when a fighter raises a hand to surrender.
+The third rule of the fight is that the fight ends when a fighter raises a hand to surrender.
 This is seen as a less honorable way to lose a fight but it does offer a way out to those concerned for their own safety.